Starting January and September 2018

 - Project Design, Implementation and Evaluation

-- Plus 5 specialist optional units for example
+Plus 5 specialist units

 - Programmable Logic Controllers